cristianoliveira/croutera/README.md

 The missing CLI for common Routers actions like login, restart , list clientes, log, etc.

 ## Motivation
-Almost all of tools I am used to use have this one CLI to handle this kind of things but my WiFi router haven't.
+Almost all of tools I am used to use have this CLI to handle this kind of things but my WiFi router haven't.
 Croutera comes to supply this missing CLI for this kind of WiFi routers/modems.

 ## Using
 Clone this repo and inside this folder do: